chase-moskal/cynic/README.md

     assert(mystring.includes("b"), "expected mystring to include 'b'")
     ```

-- you might return your suite from an async function to do some setup
+- you might want to return your suite from an async function to do some setup

 ## food for thought

 - maybe instead of using throw's as assertions, we should make a special channel for it -- some way to display all failed assertions instead only of the first.. hmmph

 - 🥃 chase moskal made this with open source love. please contribute!